shopclues-smartstore/web/README.md

 1. Create components in `src/components/` or feature modules in `src/features/`
 2. Add pages in `src/pages/`
 3. Update routes in `src/main.tsx`
+4. For new GraphQL operations: add a `.gql` file under `src/lib/graphql/operations/mutations/` or `operations/queries/`, export it from `operations/mutations.ts` or `queries.ts`, then run `npm run codegen` to get types and hooks
-4. Write tests for new functionality
+5. Write tests for new functionality

 ---